nescode/hellodjango/python_installation.md

 ## Installation on Linux

 Linux comes with Python installed so no need to install python.
+At Nescode, we use LinuxMint 17.3 LTS Edition.
 Check the python version by below command:

 ```
 $ python --version